 This kind of endorsement uncertainty reminds me of a website I developed about a decade ago: GreenAds.org.
 The success of a product submitted to this site was based on a combination vote_count and a green_score to rank products similar to something like Reddit.
 Individuals were incentivized to submit good products because they could include their affiliate id in the url, and publishers could serve a feed of popular items in their banners, swapping in their own affiliate codes in the product feed:

-I recently managed to misplace all the code from GreenAds but that’s okay since it was garbage code anyway.
+I recently managed to misplace all the code from GreenAds but that’s okay since it was garbage code anyway [edit: I shouldn’t say it was garbage.
+It was done appropriately as far as I could tell, just using an older php framework called “smarty templates” which is too much for me to think about, but I love the look of their website].
 The project that motivated GreenAds was Vidipedia.org, and there’s a bit more information about both projects at this Patreon I’ve been trying to work on when I have time: https://www.patreon.com/vidipedia